Ironhack-Archive/bcn-webdev-cheatsheet/m3/README.md

     ...
   ],
   `
-  - For auth you will need 3 [guards](./angular-auth/guards): `require-user` where a user is required to access a route, `require-anon` where a logged in should not be provided and a `init-auth` that you will call in every route that does not need anon or user access
+  - For auth you will need 3 [guards](./angular-auth/guards):
+    - `require-user` where a logged in user is required to access a route -`require-anon` where an anonymous user is required -`init-auth` where it's irrelevant whether the user is logged in or not (but we still want to initialize the auth service)

 # http